-1. LUBRICATION - Bearings used on Titan Conveyors are normally pre-lubed for life.
-If customer requested, re-lube bearings are provided, the use of a #2 consistency lithium based grease is advised.
+1. LUBRICATION - Bearings used on Titan conveyors are normally pre-lubed for life.
+If a customer requested re-lube bearings be provided, the use of a #2 consistency lithium based grease is advised.

-Greasing Frequency should be as many times as necessary to maintain a small film of grease leaking at the seals.
+Greasing frequency should be as many times as necessary to maintain a small film of grease leaking at the seals.
 This will protect against foreign materials entering the bearing.
 The following list is provided to aid you in acquiring the proper grease or an equivalent.